-Why am I using condoms and not some other birth control method you ask?
+Why am I using not using some other birth control method you ask?
 You see, after major surgeries to deliver both of my little babies, I didn’t really want to pull the trigger on another to have the tubal ligation.

 Even though they could’ve done the surgery when Goose was born.

 And, let’s face it, those IUD things scare the crap out of me.
 And, well, boy liquids are kind of gross anyway.
-So, I’m happy with the condoms for now.
+So, I’m happy for now.
 Hah.
 TMI?

 On with the recipe, right?
 So, I started out finding this corn starch-based lube recipe.
 Cornstarch, however, can be difficult to find GMO-free and can be a little tough on your pH, so it’s not ideal.